ArnauMiro/pyLowOrder/docs/source/examples.rst

 Examples
 ========

-This is the exmaples section, here you can find some notebooks that will guide you through the basic usage of pyLOM.
+This is the examples section, here you can find some notebooks that will guide you through the basic usage of pyLOM.
 The data used for these notebooks can be found in the following Hugging face repository: https://huggingface.co/datasets/bef-18/pyLOM_examples/tree/main

 .. toctree::
    :maxdepth: 2